thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-BALANCE-BY-RISK.md

 1. The processor will receive the ID of the account-balance-by-risk rule set in the application handler.
 2. The processor will receive the risk score of the user set in the app manager.
 3. The processor will receive the $USD value of all protocol supported tokens owned by the to address and the $USD value of the transaction.
 4. The processor will loop through the risk scores within the rule ID provided to find the range that the user is within.
-The processor loops until a risk score within the rule is greater than the risk score of the to address and uses the previous range.
+The processor loops until a risk score within the rule is greater than the risk score of the to address and uses the previous `max balance` value.
     - If the risk score of the to address is greater than or equal to the last risk score in the `risk scores` array, the processor will use the last `max balance` limit of the array.
 5. The processor will then check if the transaction value + current balance total is less than the risk score `max balance`.
 If total is greater than `max balance`, the rule will revert.